rrbutani/dot-viewer/README.md

   - [x] misc: `q` for quit (in addition to `:q`)
   - [x] misc: `e` for export (in addition to `:export`)

-  - [ ] misc(export): write out the file and _then_ swap it into place so that xdot doesn't freak out as much
+  - [ ] misc(export): write out the file and _then_ swap it into place (iff a file already exists at the given path) so that xdot doesn't freak out as much

   - [x] have `d`/`D` remove/force remove focused node (when focused on the current list)
   - [ ] TODO: have `d` remove edge when the focus != current...